RedBearAK/toshy/README.md

         - Recommended additional extensions:
             - AppIndicator and KStatusNotifier (for tray icon)
             - Logo Menu (enable power options in settings)

+- Deepin 23 (Debian-based)

+    - NOTE: Long delay before services start (Zenity error?)

+- Kali Linux 2023/2024 (Debian-based)

+    - Tested with default desktop of Xfce
+    - GNOME & KDE Plasma available in Kali installer

+- LMDE 5/6 (Linux Mint Debian Edition)

+    - Default desktop is Cinnamon, works

+- MX Linux 21.x/23.x (Debian-based, related to antiX)

+    - Preliminary support, no SysVinit services yet, so no auto-start.
+    - Starting only the "config script" from the tray icon menu should work now.
+    - Use `toshy-config-start` or `toshy-config-verbose-start` for manual start.
+    - Choosing advanced options and booting with `systemd` will work fine.

+- PeppermintOS (Debian-based)

+    - New release based on Debian 12 tested
+    - Desktop is Xfce4 v4.18

+- Q4OS 5.2 (Debian-based)

+    - Trinity desktop ISO tested.

 - Window Maker Live 0.96 (Debian-based)